 - Be happy, fun and positive!
 You control the attitude that you project.
-Make it an award winning and world famous attitude that welcomes others and “makes their day”.
+Indeed, the Captain sets the atmosphere for the passengers and crew on every flight!
+Make your attitude an award winning and world famous attitude that welcomes others and “makes their day”.

 - Be honest.
 Tell passengers the truth (full and open disclosure) and be prepared to give a personal guarantee.

 - Be confident but modest (even vulnerable) for you never know it all.
-Indeed the minute that you think you know everything in your job is the second before you do something really stupid.
+Indeed the minute that you think you know everything is the second before you do something really stupid.

-The essence of life is to love and be loved.
+The essence of life is to love and to be loved.